junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How old is your son?"
 Dean asks.

 "Three months," Sarah answers, teary-eyed immediately, looking down at the baby in her arms.
-The ghost of the three-month baby shine vaguely and peacefully, more like a soul from Heaven than a ghost.
+The ghost of the three-month baby shines vaguely and peacefully, more like a soul from Heaven than a ghost.

 "I'm sorry, but how's that possible?"
 Dean says, bewildered.
 "Three-month-old doesn't usually decide they have unfinished business and stay behind."